cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

 ### 5. Call Causal Image Confounding Analysis for each of the vision backbones
 1. For the Convolutional Neural Network analysis on 3-year images
-   - ./scripts/run_cnn_3yr.sh is a shell script that submits a funder/sector analysis each minute
+   - ./scripts/run_cnn_3yr.sh is a shell script that submits a funder/sector analysis each minute so the funder_sector analyses can run in parallel
    - by calling the SLURM script ./scripts/call_CI_Conf_5k_3yr.slurm
    - which calls the R script ./R/call_CI_Conf_5k_3yr.R
 2. For the Randomized Embedding analysis on 3-year images
-   - ./scripts/run_emb_3yr.sh is a shell script that submits a funder/sector analysis each minute
+   - ./scripts/run_emb_3yr.sh is a shell script that submits a funder/sector analysis each minute so the funder_sector analyses can run in parallel
    - by calling the SLURM script ./scripts/call_CI_Conf_5k_3yr.slurm
    - which calls the R script ./R/call_CI_Conf_5k_3yr.R